Operating an industrial water chiller incorporates three major concepts: heat transfer, fluid circulation, and refrigeration.

 Chillers incorporate two types of heat exchangers – evaporator and condenser.

 In an evaporator, refrigerant enters as a low pressure liquid/vapor mixture and exits as a low pressure gas.
 The change of state from liquid to gas occurs at a constant temperature and absorbs energy.
 A chiller’s evaporator achieves superheated refrigerant vapor.
 Superheat is when all the liquid refrigerant has evaporated, and the gas temperature increases above its saturation temperature.
 The process fluid enters as a hot liquid and exits at a lower temperature after transferring energy to the refrigerant.

 In a condenser, refrigerant enters as a high temperature vapor and exits as a high temperature liquid.
 Condensers exhaust the heat from the chiller to the surrounding air or cooling water.
 The condenser design covers the “Total heat of rejection.”
 This means the condenser rejects the heat from the evaporator as well as the compressor.
 The refrigerant exiting the condenser is a subcooled liquid.
-Subcooling is when all the vapor refrigerant is condenser and cooled below its saturation temperature.
+Subcooling is when all the vapor refrigerant is condensed and cooled below its saturation temperature.

 A compressor is designed to increase pressure (and temperature) of refrigerant and circulate it though the system.
 By increasing the pressure of the refrigerant, the saturation temperature increases.
-With the elevated saturation temperature, the condenser easily subcools the refrigerant.
+With the elevated saturation temperature, the condenser easily subcools the refrigerant

 Scroll compressors use positive displacement to compress the refrigerant from a low pressure gas to a high pressure gas.
 The compressor motor is cooled by refrigerant passing over it.
 Oil is a critical component of a scroll compressor for lubrication.
 Scroll compressors are hermetically sealed and often replaced rather than repaired.